omnetpp/docs.omnetpp.org/tictoc/index.md

 In the previous models, `tic` and `toc` immediately sent back the received message.
 Here we'll add some timing: `tic` and `toc` will hold the message for 1 simulated second before sending it back.
-In @opp such timing is achieved by the module sending a message to itself.
+In OMNeT++ such timing is achieved by the module sending a message to itself.
 Such messages are called self-messages (but only because of the way they are used, otherwise they are ordinary message objects).